GherghelasAlexandru/who-wants-to-be-a-millionaire-design-patterns/README.md

 – The class Lifeline will be an interface which is common to all objects that can be implemented by it.
 #### Template
 – The game will be structured in levels starting with a lower’s difficulty level for the first question following with questions with a higher difficulty than the previous.
 There will be 4 different levels: Low, Easy, Medium, High.
 So basically, the Level class will be the “skeleton” and the Low, Easy, Medium, and High will override the methods without changing its structure.
-#### Observer
+#### Strategy
-– We will have an interface named CheckAvailability which will make possible the communication between the Lifeline and Game class.
-When the players use one of the lifelines a notify will be sent that the lifeline has been use and the return message will be the remaining lifelines.
-A method CheckAvailability will be used to check the Boolean of the lifeline.
+– We implemented the strategy pattern for the payment system.
+If the player manages to secure one of the checkpoints and had money to receive, 2 strategies will be provided.
+One of them if to get the money via credit card and the second one is to receive a check.
+The player gets to choose one of them at the end of the game.
-#### Mediator
+#### State
-– As the name suggests, the mediator class will restrict direct communications between the Question, Game, Lifeline and CheckAvailability class.
-Communications will only take place using the mediator class.
+– To implement the state design pattern, we crated a State interface to define some actions and then concrete classes that represent various states and a context object whose behavior varies as its state object changes.